reytoms/Portfolio/Project_part1.md

 ## Sketches to help visualize the data

-Let's together plan a vacation!
+Let's together plan a vacation.

 1. Picking a destination from over 190 countries worldwide